QingwenDeng0920/qingwendeng.github.io/_pages/cv.md

 Working Papers
 ======
 * "Political Windows and the Dynamics of Temporary Pollution Abatement" (single-authored).
 Working paper.
-* "Administrative Reform as Institutional Purge: Evidence from Vietnam" (with ).
+* "Administrative Reform as Institutional Purge: Evidence from Vietnam" (with Xiongfu Xiao and Shaoxuanzi Sheng).
 Working paper, under review at *British Journal of Political Science*.
-* "When Campaigns Are Routinized: Fragmentation, Authoritarianism, and State Capacity in China's Environmental Governance" (with co-author).
+* "When Campaigns Are Routinized: Fragmentation, Authoritarianism, and State Capacity in China's Environmental Governance" (with Xionfu Xiao and Qinnan Zhou).
 Working paper.
-* "Distorting Bureaucratic Representation: Authoritarian Personalization and Two-Dimensional State Capacity" (in progress).
+* "Distorting Bureaucratic Representation: Authoritarian Personalization and Two-Dimensional State Capacity" (with Xiongfu Xiao).
 To be presented at APSA 2026.
+* "Allocating Property Rights:Extraction without Development in Cambodia" (with Xiongfu Xiao, Qinnan Zhou and Hui Yang).
+Working paper.
+* "Preference Falsification in Ethnic Identification of Newborns in Inter-ethnic Family" (single-authored).
+Working paper.
+* "The Long-term Effects of New Method of Birth Delivery" (with Yinan Liu and Boxiao Zhang).
+Working paper.

 Selected Coursework
 ======